 Emulation refers to the process of recreating computer hardware with software.
 It allows users to run old operating systems and applications that would otherwise be incompatible with modern computers.

 The EaaSI ("Emulation-as-a-Service Infrastructure") program, hosted at Yale University Library, is a Mellon and Sloan Foundation-funded project to make emulation technology more accessible to thousands of users at Yale and beyond.
-The YUL Emulation Viewer is one branch of the EaaSI program, using browser-based emulation to return many aging digital Library holdings to circulation.
-Instead of checking out a physical CD-ROM and tracking down the necessary, obsolete computer hardware to view it, YUL patrons can simply "check out" and view the contents of the disc from a link in the item's Library catalog record.
+The Yale Library Emulation Viewer is one branch of the EaaSI program, using browser-based emulation to return many aging digital Library holdings to circulation.
+Instead of checking out a physical CD-ROM and tracking down the necessary, obsolete computer hardware to view it, Yale Library patrons can simply "check out" and view the contents of the disc from a link in the item's Library catalog record.

 For more information on the full scope of EaaSI and its program of work, please see the program website.